datalab-org/datalab/README.md

 This software is released under the conditions of the MIT license.
 Please see [LICENSE](./LICENSE) for the full text of the license.

+## Contact

+We are available for consultations on setting up and managing *datalab* deployments, as well as collaborating on or sponsoring additions of new features and techniques.
+Please contact Josh or Matthew on their academic emails, or join the [public *datalab* Slack workspace](https://join.slack.com/t/datalab-world/shared_invite/zt-2h58ev3pc-VV496~5je~QoT2TgFIwn4g).

 ## Contributions

 This software was conceived and developed by: